 While shredding sensitive documents with an office shredder may seem like an easier and cost-effective solution, it is not the best way to protect your confidential information from a serious security breach.
 A better, more secure solution is choosing a NAID AAA Certified shredding service.

 At Blue-Pencil, we provide a range of services for commercial and residential customers to keep sensitive information safe and compliant with legal requirements.
 No job is too big or small!
-We offer one-time and reoccurring mobile services at your home or office location, whether you need to shred paper records, computer hard drive devices, non-paper media or unwanted products.
+We offer one-time and reoccurring mobile services at your home or office location all over Greater Toronto area, whether you need to shred paper records, computer hard drive devices, non-paper media or unwanted products.